Analysis of three dimensional potential problems in non-homogeneous media with physics-informed deep collocation method using material transfer learning and sensitivity analysis: Physics-informed deep learning based collocation method

-where $d$ the dimension of the inputs, $n$ the number of field variables, $\theta$ consisting of hyperparameters such as weights and biases and $\circ$ denotes the element-wise operator. \end{definition} The universal approximation theorem \cite{FUNAHASHI1989183,HORNIK1989359} reveals that this continuous bounded function $F$ with nonlinear activation $\sigma$ can be adopted to capture the nonlinear property of the system, which is just the case of potential problems.
-With this definition, a theorem follows as \cite{hornik1991approximation}: \begin{theorem} If $\sigma^i \in C^m(R^i)$ is non-constant and bounded, then $F^n$ is uniformly m-$dense$ in $C^m(R^n)$. \end{theorem}
+where $d$ indicates the dimension of the inputs, $n$ the number of field variables, $\bm{\theta}=\{ \bm{W};\bm{b} \}$ consisting of hyperparameters such as weights and biases and $\circ$ denotes the element-wise operator. \end{definition} The universal approximation theorem \cite{FUNAHASHI1989183,HORNIK1989359} states that this continuous bounded function $F$ with nonlinear activation $\sigma$ can be adopted to capture the nonlinear property of the system, in our case the potential problem.
+With this definition, we can define \cite{hornik1991approximation}: \begin{theorem} If $\sigma^i \in C^m(R^i)$ is non-constant and bounded, then $F^n$ is uniformly m-$dense$ in $C^m(R^n)$. \end{theorem}